PEPR: Privileged Event-based Predictive Regularization for Domain Generalization: PEPR: Privileged Event-based Predictive Regularization

+Our framework, illustrated in Fig.~\ref{fig:method_train}, consists of an RGB encoder $f_{\theta}^I$, a task-specific head $h_{\theta'}^I$, a privileged event encoder $f_{\gamma}^E$, and a predictor $g_\phi$.
+The RGB encoder $f_{\theta}^I$ and its corresponding head $h_{\theta'}^I$ constitute the final inference model $(f_{\theta}^I, h_{\theta'}^I)$, as shown in Fig.~\ref{fig:method_test_inference}.
+The event encoder $f_{\gamma}^E$ and the predictor $g_\phi$ are discarded at inference.
 This design ensures that our method introduces no additional computational overhead or data dependency at test time, i.e., it processes only the target-domain RGB input $\mathbf{x}_T^I$, while being more robust to domain shifts, such as day-to-night transition.
 The model is trained end-to-end by jointly minimizing a supervised task loss, $\mathcal{L}_{\text{task}}$, and our novel predictive regularization loss, $\mathcal{L}_{\text{feat}}$.
 Our approach to this regularization is inspired by the principles of joint-embedding predictive architectures \cite{lecun2023introduction,assran2023self}, which operate by predicting latent representations rather than aligning them.
 However, our formulation is fundamentally different, as we adapt this predictive concept to a cross-modal, supervised LUPI framework.
 The total loss used in \method{}, $\mathcal{L}_{\text{\method{}}}$, is defined as: